Editor's Note: This story has been updated May 31, 2022, to reflect the first shipment of the dozer to the U.S.

 Also unusual for the South Korean company is that the new dozers will make their world market debut in the U.S.

-Doosan unveiled a “pre-prototype” of the DD100 dozer recently at the company’s testing grounds near Tucson, Arizona.
-(A video of the dozer in action can be seen at the end of this story.)
+Doosan unveiled a “pre-prototype” of the DD100 dozer in December 2021 at the company’s testing grounds near Tucson, Arizona.
+On May 31, 2022, Doosan announced that its first DD100 has shipped to the U.S. (A video of the dozer in action can be seen at the end of this story.)

 “It's something dealers have asked for, to help expand their business and help with their rental fleets,” said Aaron Kleingartner, Doosan product and dealer marketing manager, during a media event in Arizona.
 “We're excited to see what this particular product category can do for us.”

-Preliminary specs on the DD100 dozer are likely to change, but so far it runs on a 122-horsepower Doosan diesel engine that does not use a diesel particulate filter.
+The DD100 dozer runs on a 122-horsepower Doosan diesel engine that does not use a diesel particulate filter.

 The company hopes to capture a portion of the $2.1 billion U.S. dozer market, 45% of which is made up of machines under 140 horsepower, Kleingartner says.
 The dozer additions will also give Doosan dealers and their customers a “one-stop shop” for their construction equipment needs, he said.